 We reviewed auto insurance rates in New York to provide drivers with more information about insuring their vehicle in the state.
 Our research showed that rates differ significantly depending on which companies drivers get their quotes from, and where they live in New York.
 For example, in the town of Hempstead, the best auto insurance rates at the cheapest company were $5,370 lower than the most expensive provider's quotes.
 That's why to get the lowest rates, drivers should compare quotes from at least three companies.
 Type your zip code into the box above to start shopping among the top providers in your area, or read more below:

 Cheapest Auto Insurance in New York

 We averaged quotes for a sample single man in his 30s with safe driving records across 100+ cities to calculate the annual rates for each company in the following table.
-Below are the six companies with the lowest car insurance quotes for our male driver:
+Below are the five companies with the lowest car insurance quotes for our male driver:

 Find the Cheapest Auto Insurance Quotes in Your Area